 Chemical and Biological

 Fungicides play a major role in the management of this disease.
 Fungicide applications are critical in problem fields during early and full bloom.
 These fungicides are targeted to limit the build-up of the pathogen, even though symptoms are usually not visible.
-In research tests, the bloom sprays are critical; applying an efficacious fungicide when first the first AFR symptoms occur on the fruit can lead to poor control; it takes 10 to 14 days to slow down an epidemic and protect new fruit once the disease starts on fruit.
+In research tests, the bloom sprays are critical; if AFR is known to be present, do not wait to see fruit symptoms before applying an efficacious fungicide.
+If fungicides are applied beginning when the first AFR symptoms occur on the fruit then control will be poor initially, since it takes 10 to 14 days to slow down an epidemic and protect new fruit.

 Growers must manage fungicides to avoid the development of resistant populations.
 A detailed fungicide schedule is available on our regional Strawberry IPM Guide updated yearly.